JDKhare/Digital-Clock/README.md

 # Digital-Clock
- Creating a beautiful Digital Clock
+ My first project to create a beautiful Digital Clock.